eagletrt/handcart-sw/docs/main.md

 ## Finding a good power source

 Brusa will be absorbing a maximum of 16A on a 230V AC 50Hz outlet, so a maximum of 3.6kW, if you’re using the tripolar connector there shouldn’t be any problem, otherwise if you’re using the tripolar to standard socket adaptor, make sure to check if the line is properly supporting the load.
 Usually it would just warm up the cables, but if you’re unlucky this could cause a fire, so BE CAREFUL.
-Note that it is possible to specify to the BRUSA how buc current to absorb.
+Note that it is possible to specify to the BRUSA how much current to absorb.

 ## Connecting the accumulator